 The Recording Industry in the digital age, a fresh new start?

-Not even thirty years and the music industry has gone through the biggest changes since the phonograph came into general use in the early XX Century, and all these changes have profoundly impacted the way we listen to music and its availability, for the good and the bad.
-Since the advent of the phonograph, the music market has been heavily based on the physical support sales, and the transition from vinyl to CDs didn’t change too much the business model, after all it was only a matter of a different material.
-Going through different highs and downs during the years, as I said, the music market has been relying on the physical support production for decades, at least until the digital platforms revolution.
+Recently, the music industry has gone through the biggest changes since the phonograph came into general use in the early XX Century, and all these changes have profoundly impacted the way we listen to music and its availability, for the good and the bad.
+Since the advent of the phonograph, the music market has been heavily based on the physical support sales, and the transition from vinyl to CDs didn’t change too much the business model: after all, it was only a matter of a different material.
+Going through different highs and downs during the years, the music market has been relying on the physical support production for decades, at least until the digital platforms revolution.

-Taking a look at the US sales database from the RIAA website, there’s no doubt that in the last decades the music industry benefitted from a wide array of different physical supports, from vinyl to cassette, CD and DVD.
-Recorded music was available only on physical supports, and in the 70’s the vinyl accounted always as the biggest revenue source, reaching its peak in 1978, while the CD had its golden age in the 90’s and early 2000’s, obliterating the LP format.
+For example, if we take a look at the US sales database from the RIAA website, there’s no doubt that in the last decades the music industry benefitted from a wide array of different physical supports, from vinyl to cassette, CD and DVD.
+Until early 2000's, recorded music was available only on physical supports, and in the 70’s the vinyl accounted always as the biggest revenue source, reaching its peak in 1978, while the CD had its golden age in the 90’s and early 2000’s, obliterating the LP format.

 In 1978 the vinyl format (including LP/EP and vinyl singles) accounted for 62.2% of the total revenue, while cassette and 8 track combined (this last one never too much popular outside of the US) totaled 33.8%.